layabox/LayaAir/README.md

-# LayaAir is an open-source 2D/3D engine
+# LayaAir is an open-source 2D/3D engine include HTML5

 It provides WebGL for rendering.
 LayaAir Engine is designed for high performance games and support TypeScript, JavaScript programming language.